mattsprettycool/Game-Design-Club/README.md

 # Put your scripts here!!!
-Click create a new file and drag your script in.
+Click upload files and drag your script in.
 Use C#, not Java.
 put '//By:YOUR_NAME' at the beggining of your script.
 If you change someone's script, put '//Cange by YOUR_NAME' above it.